 bttr, better, best!

-Expect to see your child spending more time writing this year, whether he’s in the planning, writing, revising, or editing phase.
-While planning, your child may read or reread books on the topic, discuss his ideas aloud, brainstorm ideas, gather and organize information visually, jot down notes about the points he’ll make, and start to think about the structure of the piece.
+Expect to see your child spending more time writing this year, whether it’s in the planning, writing, revising, or editing phase.
+While planning, your child may read or reread books on the topic, discuss their ideas aloud, brainstorm ideas, gather and organize information visually, jot down notes about the points they’ll make, and start to think about the structure of the piece.
 Once a first draft is in, the teacher or other students will go over it with your child.
 They’ll ask questions and suggest details or facts that could be added, clarified, or improved.
-Do your child’s word choices convey what he means?
+Do the word choices convey what your child really meant?
 Is there an introduction and a conclusion?
 Are the story’s events in order?
-Using all these questions and suggestions as guidance, your child will do a revision, adding to, reordering, and refining the content.
+Using all these questions and suggestions as guidance, your child will do a revision, adding to, reordering, and improving the content.
 After one or more revisions, the teacher might help your child with the final edit — focusing on spelling and grammar, capitalizing proper nouns, ensuring nouns and verbs are in agreement, and checking that periods, commas, and quotation marks are used correctly.
 Following these steps — planning, writing a first draft, revising their work, and editing the final piece — teaches third graders that gathering information, organizing their thoughts, strengthening and clarifying their ideas, and improving grammar and presentation are all key to quality writing.

 A red-letter year for grammar!

-Is your memory of grammar rules a little rusty?
-You may want to review the parts of speech so you can keep up with your third grader.
-Under the Common Core Standards, this year your child will learn the functions of nouns, pronouns, verbs, adjectives, and adverbs — and what role they play in a sentence.
-By year’s end, your child should be using regular and irregular plural nouns (e.g. president/presidents and child/children), abstract nouns (e.g. childhood), and regular and irregular verbs in simple past, present, and future tense (e.g. stopped/stop/will stop and knew/know/will know) — all while ensuring subject-verb agreement (e.g. I know/he knows) and pronoun-antecedent agreement (e.g. The students put on their jackets.)
+This year your child will learn the functions of nouns, pronouns, verbs, adjectives, and adverbs — and what role they play in a sentence.
+By year’s end, your child should be using regular and irregular verbs in simple past, present, and future tense (e.g. stopped/stop/will stop and knew/know/will know) — all while ensuring subject-verb agreement (e.g. I know/he knows).
 Your child should also use comparative adjectives and adverbs (e.g. big/bigger/biggest and quickly/quicker/quickest) and choose between them based on whether they’re modifying nouns (adjectives) or verbs (adverbs).
 In writing compound and complex sentences, your child will use conjunctions that show connection (e.g. and, or, but) and dependence (e.g. if, when, because).

 • Big, bigger, biggest